-- Periodically review the services of the actuary and conduct an actuarial audit when the retained actuary has provided consecutive service for more than six years, or as reasonably determined. - C. Risk Control - 1.
-Ensure the integrity of the financial control and reporting system. - 2.
+- 1. Ensure the integrity of the financial control and reporting system. - 2.
 Oversee all audits, including approval of the outside financial auditor, the annual internal audit plan, and provide that financial controls and reporting systems are set forth. - 3.
 Review and consider the purchase of fiduciary liability insurance, to provide an optional layer of liability protection for Board Members and others acting in a capacity of Fiduciary to the LACERS trust in the event of legal claim(s) that the Trustee(s) have not fulfilled their fiduciary duty in any action or decision.
-The purchase of the policy will result in a cost to the System to cover the premium and a personal cost to the Trustee to cover the waiver of recourse annual premium which cannot be advanced by the Trust Fund in accordance with Government Code Section 7511. - D. Other Board Responsibilities - 1.
-At all times meet high ethical standards. - 2.
+The purchase of the policy will result in a cost to the System to cover the premium and a personal cost to the Trustee to cover the waiver of recourse annual premium which cannot be advanced by the Trust Fund in accordance with Government Code Section 7511.

+D. Other Board Responsibilities

+- 1. At all times meet high ethical standards. - 2.
 Organize the Board of Administration; organize its Committees; and approve charters and delegations to Committees and the General Manager. - 3.
 Periodically evaluate the Board, its performance, and take any steps necessary to improve Board operations. - 4.
 Set the Board agenda by identifying, articulating, prioritizing, and scheduling matters the Board will regularly address. - a) Identify benchmarks that trigger Board review. - b) Identify information needs and determine how, when, and in what form information is to be delivered to Board Members so as to enable the Board to meets its responsibilities, having regard for time available. - 5.
 Be primarily responsible and accountable to members and their beneficiaries, ensuring the System provides strong member relations and effective communications.
 Be responsive to inquiries of member representative organizations, and the public.
 Work collaboratively with stakeholders with oversight responsibilities for the Retirement System including the Plan sponsor, the Internal Revenue Service, and other governmental entities. - 6.
 Provide for the election of employee and retired representatives on the Board. - 7.
 Conduct member hearings and decide appeals. - 8.
 The Board is responsible for creating and maintaining an atmosphere that encourages frank and collegial discussions both at the Board and Committee level and as between the Board and management.
 The Board strives to achieve a governing style that emphasizes: